Core Curriculum

 Guidelines for Continuing Students

-Students who have already completed one or more semesters at Mines should consult with their academic advisors or departmental faculty mentors to determine if they would like to switch to the new catalog.
+Students who have already completed one or more semesters at Mines should consult with their academic advisors or departmental faculty mentors to determine if they would like to switch to a newer catalog.
 The following set of guidelines should be able to help students have these conversations and make informed decisions.

 Continuing Students Switching to New Catalog

 Students choosing to switch catalog may have completed courses at an older CH requirement.
-Example, HASS100 used to be a 4 CH course but is 3 CH course in the 23 – 24 catalog.
+Example, HASS100 used to be a 4 CH course but is a 3 CH course starting 23 – 24.
 Similarly, PHGN100 is down from 4.5 to 4 CH .
 Students who have completed courses per the older catalog requirements and are switching catalogs can substitute older courses for revised courses in the new catalog.
 They do not need to retake these courses.
 Students will complete any of the remaining coursework for graduation per the revised CH in the new catalog.

 • Students who have already completed CSCI101 at 3 CH or CSCI101 and CSCI102 for a total of 4 CH can substitute it for CSCI128 should they choose to switch catalogs.